sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 That means, each year, about **140 million** of tax-payer dollars is being spent on these uni-dimensional uniforms alone.

-As much as militray tradition is revered in our young nation, is it really worth the arduous cost?
+As much as militray tradition is revered in our young nation, is it really worth the arduous costs?